 And unfortunately, the Pit Bull does not have a good name.

-While Pit Bulls are also gentle giants when raised properly, many people see the breed as aggressive and dangerous – so much so that some cities and towns even ban them as pets.
+Pit Bulls are also gentle giants when appropriately raised.
+Many people see the breed as aggressive and dangerous – so much so that some cities and towns even ban them as pets.

-Again, people who think that Pit Bulls are cruel and aggressive are wildly misinformed, but either way, it’s important to understand that Pit Bulls and American Bullies are “two distinct breeds” that should not be confused with one another.
+Again, people who think that Pit Bulls are cruel and aggressive are wildly misinformed.
+Either way, it’s important to understand that Pit Bulls and American Bullies are “two distinct breeds” that should not be confused with one another.

 Another reason that American Bullies get such a bad reputation is because of history.

 The American Bully was actually bred for human companionship, but many people confused them with dogs, like the Pit Bull and Bulldog, that were bred for fighting.

 Dogs like these were brought to the United States in the 1800s and were often used as a working dog to help hunt down and catch feral pigs.

 Unfortunately, their ability to snatch prey made them the perfect candidate for a horrible sport known as bull-baiting wherein the dog was set to attack the Bull.

 In some cases, this sport was taken even one step further, and bull-baiting turned into bear-baiting.